-Before weighing the pros and cons of taking out a reverse loan it's helpful to understand the basics.
+Before weighing the reverse mortgage pros and cons it's helpful to understand the basics.

 You are eligible for a reverse mortgage if you are at least age 62.
 The amount you'll receive depends on the value of your home, interest rate, and age.